crosi12/Super-Game-Boy-Borders---Complete-Overlay-Pack/README.md

 # Super-Game-Boy-Borders---Complete-Overlay-Pack
 Full repository of the complete Super Game Boy Borders collections.
 Images extracted from https://www.vgmuseum.com/features/sgb/ .
 Configs extracted from https://retropie.org.uk/forum/topic/8664/super-gameboy-border-overlays-complete-set .

-Overlays adapted to use with RetroArch.
+Overlays adapted to use with RetroArch, or anything that display PNGs.
 Includes overlays in Original Size (256x224), adapted to 720x480 and to 720x720, centered and offset.

-For any other resolution, you can use the Original Size and adjust in Overlay Options.
+For any other resolution, use the Original Size option and adjust in Retroarch Settings:
+Quick Menu > On-Screen Overlay > (Landscape) Overlay Scale & (Landcape) Overlay Aspect Adjustment.

+If you want to batch edit to directly adapt them other resolutions, keep in mind supergameboy[number].png files are 256x223.
+All the rest are 256x224.

 # Install
 Download [here](https://github.com/crosi12/Super-Game-Boy-Borders---Complete-Overlay-Pack/releases/tag/v1.0) and extract the .zip file inside /retroarch folder.